-We take two complementary approaches to investigate empirically the extent to which there is excess selection out of borrowing by poor households with high return projects.
-First, if we assume that treatment effects of the grants are monotonic, the comparison of the gap between the distributions of profits of grant recipients and non-grant recipients in the no-loan villages with the analogous gap in the selected sample of non-borrowers in loan villages is informative that borrowing frictions exist.
+We take two complementary approaches to investigate empirically the extent of excess selection out of borrowing by poor households with high return projects.
+First, assuming rank invariance (the ordering of farmers' potential gross profits is the same across treatments), the comparison of the gap between the distributions of profits of grant recipients and non-grant recipients in the no-loan villages with the analogous gap in the selected sample of non-borrowers in loan villages is informative that borrowing frictions exist (Abbring and Heckman 2007).
 At high enough levels of non-grant gross profits in the loan villages, the only non-borrowers eligible to receive grants would be those farmers without high-return projects.
-Thus, there will be small differences between gross profits of grant recipients and non-recipients, for sufficiently high Q^{NG} .
-If at low levels of non-grant profits Q^{NG} , even farmers with high return projects are unable to borrow, then the distribution of gross profits for grant recipients will be shifted rightward compared to non-recipients in loan villages (similar to the pattern in the no-loan villages).
-Thus, we expect $F{NG}(Q|C=0) - F_G(Q|C=0) - \left(F{NG}(Q) - F_G(Q)\right)$ to decline in Q if there is excess selection.
+Thus, there will be small differences between gross profits of grant recipients and non-recipients for sufficiently high Q^{NG} .
+For low non-grant profits Q^{NG} , even farmers with high return projects are unable to borrow; then the gross profit distribution for grant recipients will be shifted rightward compared to non-recipients in loan villages (similar to no-loan villages).
+Thus, we expect $F{NG}(Q|C=0)-F_G(Q|C=0)$ to decline in Q with excess selection.
 Section 5 examines this empirically.

-Second, we relax the monotone treatment effect assumption.
-Excess selection can be distinguished from efficient selection via their different implications for heterogeneous treatment effects.
-We start by noting a simple extension of (10) that implies that we can estimate the conditional (on any observable characteristic X^k) average treatment effects $\mathbb{E}(\Delta_G Q | X^k = x^k)$ and $\mathbb{E}(\Delta_G Q | X^k = x^k_i, C = 0)$.
-We estimate linear approximations to these conditional expectations in section 5 via the regression
+Second, we relax the rank invariance assumption.
+Excess selection can be distinguished from frictionless selection via differing implications for heterogeneous treatment effects.
+We start with a simple extension of (10) that implies we can estimate the conditional (on any observable characteristic X^k) average treatment effects $\mathbb{E}(\Delta_G Q|X^k=x^k)$ and $\mathbb{E}(\Delta_G Q|X^k=x^k_i,C=0)$.
+We estimate linear approximations to these conditional expectations via the regression